 Does my dog need any special monitoring after starting Trilostane?

-Usually, within 10 to 14 days of starting Trilostane, your vet will want to re-examine your dog to evaluate the clinical signs.
-He or she will also typically perform an ACTH stimulation test at this time.
+Usually, within 10 to 14 days of starting Trilostane, your vet will want to re-examine your dog to evaluate clinical signs.
+He or she will also typically perform an adrenocorticotripic hormone (ACTH) stimulation test at this time.

 Once your dog is regulated on Trilostane and has been at a constant dose, your vet may recommend re-examination and retesting 30 days later, then 90 days later.
 After that, your vet may want to see your dog every three to six months for further monitoring.

-After discussing how Trilostane works, the cost, and the monitoring required, my client decided to pursue Trilostane for Zoey.
+After discussing how Trilostane works, the cost, and the monitoring required, Zoey’s mom decided to pursue Trilostane treatment.
 I started her on the medication that day.
-Ten days later, I saw Zoey for her first recheck exam and ACTH stimulation test.
+Ten days later, I saw my Poodle patient for her first recheck exam and ACTH stimulation test.
 She was drinking normal amounts of water and seemed more relaxed.
-Her mom was thrilled that she was back to her old self again.
+Her mom was thrilled that she was back to her old self again!

 Zoey’s recheck showed that her cortisol levels were improving already.
-Her mom cried with relief!
-She could not believe the difference the Trilostane was making.
-So, we kept Zoey on the same dose and continued to monitor her as described above.
-With each recheck, the gorgeous Poodle was improving and her blood work was closer to normal.
+Her mom could not believe the difference the Trilostane was making.
+We kept Zoey on the same dose and continued to monitor her.
+With each recheck, the gorgeous Poodle was improving and her bloodwork was closer to normal.
 Both Zoey and her mom seemed so relieved!

 Has your dog been treated with Trilostane for Cushing’s disease?